 I am also a sucker for all sambar varieties.
 All the sambars that I make are what I have seen my Amma making.
 She follows different methods to cook different vegetables.
-While there are so many special Sambar mix one might know, I always get back to my Amma’s Special Sambar Podi.
+While there is so many special Sambar mixes one might know, I always get back to my Amma's Special Sambar Podi.
 The catch lies in what all goes in how measurement.

 Given that, I was up to making this Udupi Sambar powder for the Sambar to be made for lunch.
 The best compliment I got was when she said it tastes just like the hotel Udupid Sambar.

 How to plan and prepare Udupi Lunch Menu, has details on how I went about preparing the thali,

 I can never stick to a recipe myself.
 So my ingredients are simply taken and add by hand.
 However, I am giving the approx in tsp measurements.